Wolfieeewolf/LightscapePlugin/docs/ImplementationRoadmap.md

 ## Current Focus

-Current focus is on beginning Stage 1 with the enhancement of the `BaseEffect` class and creation of the `SpatialControllerZone` adapter.
+Stage 1 (Core Architecture Enhancements) has been completed.
+Current focus is on Stage 2 with UI Framework Updates to support multiple effects and improved device assignment.

 ## Next Steps